LinkedIn Sales Navigator for AI Agencies: The Complete Guide to Finding and Converting Clients

 Day 1: The Connection Request

-Send a personalized connection request using one of the templates from the connection request section.
-Reference something specific — their recent job change, a post they published, a mutual connection, or a company milestone.
+Send a personalized connection request using a tight, specific note.
+Reference something concrete — their recent job change, a post they published, a mutual connection, or a company milestone.
 Keep it under 300 characters.
 Do not pitch.
+The sole goal of the connection request is to get accepted.

 Day 3 (After Connection Accepted): The Opener DM